CommandMC/HeroicWiki/Troubleshooting-Heroic-and-Games.md

 ### Problem: Videos don't play on the SteamDeck (or flatpak in general)

+Videos for some games don't play (either skipped or just a black screen)

 **Possible Solution:** In most cases, this gets fixed by enabling the `Prefer system libraries` option in the game's settings in Heroic.